 Outside the Baptiste is very fond of ancient history and it might not be a huge surprise for many considering he is a Frenchman, he also enjoys good food and cooking.

 What Baptiste enjoy's most about working in ACLAÍ, is the social aspect of it.
 The fact that in addition of the personal training, there is also the book club, movie nights and long table where people get together and share their knowledge and culture.

 License degree in sport science , UFRAPS Grenoble 2016

 Higher diploma in strength and conditioning, UFRAPS Montpellier 2017

 So far as we know, Alan is the only wheelchair-using strength and conditioning coach who is coaching able bodied clients in a professional facility.
 Alan's main areas of interest are injury prevention and rehabilitation, disability and gymnastic training.
 He can be seen in ACLAÍ just about every day perfecting his hand balancing skills, gymnastic ring, among other impressive feats of strength!

 Alan has represented Ireland in Wheelchair Rugby since 2011 and now holds a senior role within the squad.
 Alan is currently studying a BSc in Strength and Conditioning in Setanta College, and already holds a certificate in Resistance Training and Functional Screening and a Certificate in Strength and Conditioning, as well as IRB Level 1 strength and conditioning certificate, Level 1 Coaching certificate in wheelchair basketball (Great Britain Wheelchair Basketball Association), SAQ Ireland certified, and IRFU Leprechaun Rugby certified coach.

-Orla-Peach is in charge of customer service, looking after our members, social media management, and making sure the ACLAÍ wheels keep on turnin' no matter what!
+Steph is in charge of customer service, looking after our members, social media management, and making sure the ACLAÍ wheels keep on turnin' no matter what!